quantumlaser/sails-generate-eslintrc/README.md

 ## Description
 Generate eslint config file which contains sails's globals.<br/>
-It will generate .eslintrc-sails and .eslintrc (if it exists, it will be updated).
+It will generate .eslintrc-sails(sails globals file ) and .eslintrc (eslint config file.
+If it exists, it will be updated).

+## Parameter
+- -m --mode
+    + *Default* : Add default globals which contains [sails] and object under ['api/controllers', 'api/models', 'api/services']
+    + append: Add other globals given by other parameters(-g, -f), which are appended in sails globals file(.eslintrc-sails)
+    + override: Override sails globals file by other parameter(-g, -f).
+If no other parameters, an empty sails globals file(.eslintrc-sails) will be created.
+- -g --globals : Give globals array.
+Example: -g sails,test1,test2.
+- -f --folders : Give folders array containing globals.
+Example: -f api/models,api/controllers.
+- -c --config : Set eslint config file name.
+- -p --preset : Set preset code style when creates a new eslint config file.
+- -s --show : Show globals added.

-## Example
+## Files Example
 - .eslintrc-sails
     ```
     {